joolstorrentecalo/gitlab-foss/doc/development/permissions/predefined_roles.md

 is stored in the `project_authorizations` table.

 NOTE:
-Projects in personal namespaces have a maximum role of Owner.
+In [GitLab 14.9](https://gitlab.com/gitlab-org/gitlab/-/issues/351211) and later, projects in personal namespaces have a maximum role of Owner.
+Because of a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/219299) in GitLab 14.8 and earlier, projects in personal namespaces have a maximum role of Maintainer.

 #### Guest role